 In Korean, the word for onomatopoeia is 의성어.
 Here, we will go over some onomatopoeia Korean phrases.

 Some of the most common onomatopoeia we hear from when we are kids are those of farm animals.
-Anyone know what sound a cow makes?
+Anyone know what sound a cow makes in English?
 How about a pig?

 Well, Korean has these words, too!
 They’re really fun words to learn because you can compare them to the sounds of the animals from your native language and see if they’re the same.